-Section 29 of the Equal Opportunity Act 1984 currently protects lesbian, gay, bisexual and transgender South Australians from discrimination.
+Section 29 of the Equal Opportunity Act 1984 protects lesbian, gay, bisexual, transgender and intersex South Australians from discrimination.

 Sub-section (2a) defines discrimination “on the ground of gender identity” to include (among other things):

-- “if he or she treats another unfavourably because the other is or has been a person of a particular gender identity or because of other’s past sex”
+- “if the person treats another unfavourably because the other is or has been a person of a particular gender identity or because of the other’s past sex;

-- “if he or she treats another unfavourably on the basis of a characteristic that appertains generally to persons of a particular gender identity, or on the basis of a presumed characteristic that is generally imputed to persons of a particular gender identity”, and
+- if the person treats another unfavourably on the basis of a characteristic that appertains generally to persons of a particular gender identity, or on the basis of a presumed characteristic that is generally imputed to persons of a particular gender identity… and

-- “if he or she requires a person of a particular gender identity to assume characteristics of a sex with which the person does not identify”.
+- if the person requires a person of a particular gender identity to assume characteristics of a sex with which the person does not identify.”

 The protections against discrimination “on the ground of sexual orientation” contained in sub-section (3) are similarly broad, and would cover all lesbian, gay and bisexual South Australians.

-More substantively, the Relationships Register Act 2016 amends the Equal Opportunity Act 1984 to introduce a new protected attribute of ‘intersex status’, with the addition of sub-section 29(4)[i].
+Fortunately, the Relationships Register Act 2016 has improved this coverage even further by introducing a new protected attribute of ‘intersex status’, with the addition of sub-section 29(4)[i].

-Unfortunately, while the Equal Opportunity Act 1984 will soon be best practice on protected attributes, in terms of religious exceptions it is anything but.
+Unfortunately, while the Equal Opportunity Act 1984 will soon be close to best practice on protected attributes, in terms of religious exceptions it is anything but.